ksnow-be/push_swap_checker/README.md

 ![alt text](https://raw.github.com/ksnow-be/push_swap_checker/master/PNGS/JUST5.png)

 7) If you are using SDL or MLX vizualizers, your valgrind test probably will show 0 heap usage.
-    In that case, create an infinite loop in your programm main, than run it as a Daemon, than use LEAKS <PID>.
+    In that case, create an infinite loop in your programm main, than run it as a Daemon, than use "LEAKS <PID>".

 # EXAMPLE ON SDL/MLX VIZUALIZERS (LEAK PROBLEM)